FredGaminha/Python-Exercises/README.md

 There's only one rule...
 The length of the password needs to be **higher or equal to 8** and **lower or equal to 32** characters, more or less than two condition will cause an error.

-## 5th Mini-Project: QR Code Generator
+## 5th Mini-Project - QR Code Generator

 This 5th mini-project, it allows the user to generate a QR Code from a link or text to be scanned by a smartphone.